kailash-manasarovar/statement/docs/index.md

 ![Planning the murder of innocents](content/images/planning-the-murder-of-innocents.png)

-## A friend on the inside, and his family
+## A friend on the inside, and his gang

 - At some point during [the switcheroo-porn production at the music school](crimes/protagonists/vidal-sastre.md#seven-devils-and-one-angel), probably in March 2023, something inexplicable and miraculous happened between myself and a gang member.
 - I had become temporarily conscious one night while sedated in my bed and found [the trumpet teacher sobbing his heart out in my arms](timeline/2023/march.md#dreaming-of-the-trumpet-teacher).